MicrosoftDocs/cpp-docs/docs/ide/creating-a-makefile-project.md

 ---
 # Creating a C++ Makefile Project

 A *makefile* is a text file that contains instructions for how to compile and link (or *build*) a set of C++ source code files.
 A *make* program reads the makefile and invokes a compiler, linker and possibly other programs to make an executable file.
 Microsoft's implementation of the *make* program is called **NMAKE**.

-Makefiles are an older technology and are generally not considered suitable for modern software projects.
-In Visual Studio, *MSBuild* is the modern successor to *make*.
-CMake, a widely-used modern build system, is also supported.
-In fact, you can use Visual Studio with any modern build system for C++.
+(Visual Studio by default uses the MSBuild system based on .vcsproj files; this is what is created by **File | New | Project**.)

 If you have an existing makefile project, you have these choices if you want to code and/or debug it in the Visual Studio IDE: